This post may contain affiliate links. See my full disclaimer here

 Growing up with Etch-a-Sketch, I have a soft spot for magnetic drawing boards.
 Since toddlers don’t quite understand the etch-a-sketch, magnetic boards with a pencil and shapes work great for this age group.
 This is better for the 3-4-year-olds who are starting to make shapes and lines or who might be practicing the letters of their name.
 My youngest loves playing with the stamps and shapes that came with it.
 I love that you can erase and start over.
 Such as space saver!

 I came across these toys reading an occupational therapists blog, as they are great for fine motor development in kids.
 I decided to save them to break them out on our next plane trip as they came in a small travel sized bag.
 It usually helps to have something new that my kids have never seen before when we are taking our kids on a plane.
 My toddlers have always loved screwing on and off the tops of water bottles, so this activity was an immediate hit!
 These nuts and bolts practice the same skills without the possibility of drinks being spilled all over the plane.
 For my youngest son, who was around 18 months when we brought these out, these kept him busy for a LONG time.
 He was so focused on the task at hand!
 Fun and educational?
-Yes please!
+Yes, please!

 Alright.
 I was thinking of writing a post about the ‘best airplane activities for toddlers’ and then just having it open to a blank page with the words iPad in 1000 pt FONT.
-Truly, the iPad has been a life saver on our flights and has been the reason we have managed to keep calm and avoid dirty looks from other passengers while flying.
-There is a time and a place to limit screen time.
+Truly, the iPad has been a lifesaver on our flights and has been the reason we have managed to keep calm and avoid dirty looks from other passengers while flying.
+There is definitely a time and a place to limit screen time.
 In my opinion, a plane ride is just NOT one of these times.

 We have two iPads that we use for our kids on the plane.
 I bought these special kidproof cases for them so that they avoid destruction when our kids are inevitably not careful with them.
-We also have these special noise-limiting headphones for them, but to be honest, we often forget them and our kids seem to do just find with the sound off or turned very low.
+We also have these special noise-limiting headphones for them, but to be honest, we often forget them and our kids seem to do just fine with the sound off or turned very low.

 OUR FAILS: The things that only lasted 3 seconds or LESS

 There are a few items that I see time and again on articles that just DID NOT work for us.
-Obviously some of these will be child-dependent, but I found these toddler airplane toys to be a waste of space and $$$ on my trips.
+Obviously, some of these will be child-dependent, but I found these toddler airplane toys to be a waste of space and $$$ on my trips.

 Don’t get me wrong, Magic Ink or Mess Free Colouring books are a totally genius idea.
 I guess I didn’t start them early enough, because when I cracked them open for the first time on a plane, my youngest son LOST HIS MIND.
-He just kept staring at the marker tip and getting mad when the colour didn’t work as he furiously tried to colour on the plane tray table.
+He just kept staring at the marker tip and getting mad when the color didn’t work as he furiously tried to color on the plane tray table.
 He also didn’t seem to like that when he DID USE THE PROPER PAPER it took a few seconds for the color to show up.
 I have seen lots of kids enjoy these toddler travel toys, but mine were just NOT one of them.